 Digital gold adds an additional layer of security.
 Physical gold is traditionally considered a “store of value”, providing security and protection.
 However, there is always fear and risk of physical loss or theft.
 When comparing physical and digital gold, it's important to consider what's most important to you as an investor.

+Consulting with a Gold IRA expert can help you determine which option is best for your individual needs.
 Digital gold offers superior liquidity, value and security, but some investors will always prefer to have their gold within reach.
 That said, it's important to note that investors can receive the underlying ingots of their digital gold.
 However, this form has its own drawbacks.
 Trading platforms charge between 2 and 3% in terms of management fees, storage costs and insurance.

 In addition, there is no regulatory authority for digital gold platforms to guarantee the interests of consumers.
 In addition, investing in digital gold does not offer passive income to its investors.
 However, digital gold is more practical and cost-effective than physical gold.
 The other form of digital investment is mutual funds (ETFs) and gold sovereign bonds.